GerHobbelt/cef-wiki/BranchesAndBuilding.md

 ## Manual Packaging

-After building both Debug and Release configurations you can use the make\_distrib tool (.bat on Windows, .sh on OS X and Linux) to create a binary distribution.
+After building both Debug and Release configurations you can use the make\_distrib tool (.bat on Windows, .sh on macOS and Linux) to create a binary distribution.

 ```
 cd /path/to/chromium/src/cef/tools